 Two weeks ago, Apple Inc. issued unusual and significant stock bonuses worth up to $180,000 to its software engineers and tech professionals.
 They were concerned that their most valuable talent would defect over to Meta - formerly Facebook - who were looking to recruit thousands of new employees to build the metaverse.

 Meta had already recruited about 100 engineers from Apple over the past few months.
 And Apple also played its cards by luring away key Meta employees.
 The war for talent is already heating up in the Silicon Valley and beyond.
-And companies have begun loading up their arsenal with creative HR policies and retention tactics.
+And companies have begun loading up their arsenal with innovative HR policies and retention tactics.

 Business owners are pulling all the stops to improve their talent retention score.
 Some companies are offering celebratory leaves to employees to celebrate their personal milestones, while some offer no-questions-asked leave policies.